NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **DHW: Solar Thermal**

-The size and type of solar thermal system for domestic hot water.
+The size and type of the solar thermal system for domestic hot water.

 - **Name:** ``dhw_solar_thermal``
 - **Type:** ``Choice``